Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 Wong et al. \cite{wong_snngx_2024} propose SNNGX, a novel encryption method for protecting the intellectual property of spiking neural network models implemented on RRAM-based neuromorphic computation.
 Employing an XOR-based encryption scheme guided by genetic algorithms, SNNGX helps prevent unauthorized access and model cloning, particularly from off-chip memory and side-channel attacks.
 The method offers low hardware overhead and energy efficiency by avoiding the need to write back decrypted weights to memory.
-Experimental results confirm its effectiveness, demonstrating robust protection with minimal impact on computational latency and throughput.
-This makes SNNGX especially valuable for mission-critical applications where safeguarding model confidentiality is essential.
+Experimental results confirm its effectiveness, demonstrating strong protection with minimal impact on computational latency and throughput.
+This makes SNNGX a relevant protection mechanism for deployments where model confidentiality is a primary requirement.

-As summarized in Table~\ref{tab:study-Software}, current research covers a broad range of software-based threats and countermeasures in SNNs, highlighting emerging trends and security challenges in neuromorphic systems.

-While software-level protections such as encryption and access control are crucial for safeguarding spiking neural network models, they represent only one part of a comprehensive security strategy.
-Ensuring the robustness of SNNs is equally important \cite{ding_snnrat_2022}, and this involves maintaining reliable and secure operation even when faced with unexpected inputs or adversarial perturbations.
+While software-level protections such as encryption and access control are crucial for protecting spiking neural network models, they represent only one part of a comprehensive security strategy.
+Ensuring the adversarial robustness of SNNs is equally important \cite{ding_snnrat_2022}, and this involves preserving model behavior even when faced with unexpected inputs or adversarial perturbations.
 Robustness addresses vulnerabilities that can arise during deployment and runtime, complementing techniques that protect intellectual property and data confidentiality \cite{liang_toward_2022}.

-To conclude, effectively addressing these challenges requires targeted defense mechanisms tailored to the temporal dynamics and sparse activity of SNNs.
-A clear understanding of their unique processing models and attack surfaces enables the design of more secure and reliable systems for safety-critical applications, where maintaining both performance and security is essential.
+Overall, software-level neuromorphic security remains dominated by benchmark-based evaluations on software SNNs using a limited set of static and event-based datasets.
+Adversarial attacks are the most extensively studied category, whereas temporal backdoors, membership inference, and model inversion have received fewer independent evaluations.
+Cross-layer side-channel and fault attacks further demonstrate that physical leakage and hardware perturbations can affect model-level behavior, but only a limited number of studies validate these effects on FPGA or dedicated neuromorphic platforms.
+Existing defenses improve adversarial robustness or protect model intellectual property, yet their costs in clean accuracy, training effort, query complexity, latency, and spike activity are not reported consistently.
+Future work should therefore establish standardized threat models and evaluation benchmarks that jointly measure attack effectiveness, clean-task performance, computational cost, and transferability to deployed neuromorphic systems.
+Table~\ref{tab:study-Software} summarizes representative software-level attacks and defenses, together with their evaluation settings and main practical limitations.